-Further significant copper, silver, zinc and other mineral intersections from Onedin:
+Outstanding copper, silver and other mineral intersections from Onedin:

-AuKing Mining Limited ("AKN" or "the Company") is pleased to report further high-grade assay results from drill holes AORD001, AORD002 and AORD003, an additional three of seven (7) drill holes from the Onedin drilling program at Koongie Park conducted between November and December 2021.
+AuKing Mining Limited ("AKN" or "the Company") is pleased to announce significant highgrade assay results from drill hole AORD004, one of seven (7) drill holes from the Onedin drilling program at Koongie Park that was conducted between November and December 2021.
 These holes were all diamond drillholes at the Onedin deposit.
 A total of 1433m of drilling was completed with these holes, with a maximum depth of 243m at hole AORD006.
 (See Figure 1 below for these drill hole locations - highlighted in red).
-These results provide further confirmation of significant mineralisation to the south of drill hole AORD004 which reported 105.3m @ 1.94% Cu, 0.76% Zn, 0.70% Pb, 55g/t Ag and 106ppm Mo from 46m (refer ASX release 21 February 2022).